-If you do not know your IP Address, you can open a DOS window and bring up the ipconfig screen.
+If you do not know your IP Address, you can open a DOS screen in a Windows®-based environment and bring up the ipconfig screen.

 To find your IP Address using ipconfig, do the following:

 1. From the Start Menu, open a Command Prompt screen.